Intergroup Dialogue (IGD) Symposium: Learning from its Past and Mapping its Future

 Sat, Nov 18, 2023 4pm to 5pm

-Justin Beatty is a multi-disciplinary artist of Native American (Ojibwe, Saponi) & African-American descent.
-He holds a Bachelor of Arts from the University of Massachusetts with a concentration...
+Justin Beatty (he/him), is a multi-disciplinary artist of Native American (Ojibwe, Saponi) & African-American descent.
+He holds a Bachelor of Arts from the University of Massachusetts with a...

 Willits-Hallowell Conference Center, Living Room